dwyl/image-classifier/README.md

 to base64 encode our images
 so they can be shown to the person.

-Initially we did this because `https://source.unsplash.com/random/` resolves into a different URL every time it is called.
+Initially, we did this because `https://source.unsplash.com/random/` resolves into a different URL every time it is called.
 This means that the image that was fed into the model